LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-live-chat.md

 ### Solution:

-The brand should enable monitored domains/cross domains on their account ( (from the Web Tag page, click **Manage monitored domains** and add domains to the whitelist and blacklist.)
+The brand should enable monitored domains/cross domains on their account (from the Web Tag page, click **Manage monitored domains** and add domains to the whitelist and blacklist).
 For further instructions, see Whitelist Your Domains for LP Monitoring.

 ## Chat tab is displayed incorrectly on iPhones using Safari